| |

 Close up of crispy roasted potatoes in a bowl.

-Best Crispy Roasted Potatoes Recipe
+Crispy Roasted Russet Potatoes Recipe

 Prep Time 10 minutes